Tapp (card game): Modern Tapp or Dapp

 By the time of the post-war period, Tapp had been elaborated well beyond its original rules.
 It is recorded that during this period it was a popular game with Swabian farmers and was played by three players with 36 cards or 4 with 32 cards.
 Contracts included: suit games, Bettel, Rufer, Durch and Ramsch.

 NSV have published rules online that appear to reflect this new version of the traditional Württemberg game.
 The Ace-Ten ranking and point system are retained.
-The full rule set is here and its main features are:
+Unfortunately, this ruleset was not archived and is no longer online.